Mexican Chocolate Cake with Mascarpone Cream

-- Lift cake out of pan by overhanging plastic and place on a serving tray.
+- Lift cake out of pan by overhanging plastic and place it on a serving tray.

 - For chocolate curls place a marble pastry board in a freezer for 30 minutes.
 A large marble or high gloss ceramic tile will work as well.

-- Chop chocolate in small pieces and place in a microwave oven proof bowl.
-Melt chocolate in 7 second increments, stir in between heating.
+- Chop chocolate into small pieces and place in a microwave oven-proof bowl.
+Melt chocolate in 7-second increments, and stir in between heating.
 Stop once chocolate is just melted.

 - Have a metal cake spatula ready.
 Remove cold stone from freezer and rapidly pour about 4-6 tablespoons of melted chocolate on stone.
 Very quickly spread chocolate as thin as you can onto cold stone.

-- Using your spatula lift up pieces of chocolate and roll and fold into curled shapes.
+- Using your spatula lift up pieces of chocolate and roll and fold them into curled shapes.

-- Repeat with remaining chocolate and place onto surface of cake.
+- Repeat with remaining chocolate and place it onto surface of cake.
 Sprinkle with cocoa powder.